bendlikeabamboo/bendlikeabamboo/README.md

 # 👋 Hallo

-## Intro
+## 🙋‍♂️ Intro
 I'm bendlikeabamboo 🎍 and I mostly deal with data.
-I'm a data engineer by profession but data analyst by title 😁 (ING).
+I'm a data engineer by profession but data analyst by title 😔 (ING 🟠🦁).
 My repos here are mostly exploration of various tech and how they can be used to solve real world problems.
 I really love open-source and open-knowledge movements.